Soul: Unanswerable question

 The Buddha left ten questions unanswered, one of which concerned the existence of a soul ("Is the soul one thing and the body another?" and "Who is it that is reborn?").
 This led some people to believe that the Buddha only rejected a soul defined through one (or more) of the five aggregates (Skandha).
 Another interpretation holds that he remained silent, because the Buddha considered the question irrelevant to the pursuit of enlightenment.
 Whether he knew the answer remains a matter of debate.
 Yet another view argues that the Buddha remained silent, because the question itself is invalid.

 Those who argue that the Buddha affirmed a self, independent from body and mind, as proposed by the eternalists or annihilists, argue that the soul is something transcending the five aggregates.
 Some Buddhists of the Mahayana tradition believe that the soul is not absolute, but immortal; the soul cannot die, although influenced by karma, since the soul is unborn and unconditioned.
 In support for that view, Christopher Gowan points at Buddhist texts possibly implying some sort of self, such as references to personal pronouns, and the need for a self who suffers in order to aim for release in nirvana.
-Due to the implicit references in the Buddhist doctrines, Gowan also rejects the view that they are merely conventions of speech, rather the best way to understand Buddha's teachings coherently would be to distinguishing between a substantial self and an ever changing self beyond the five aggregates.
+Due to the implicit references in the Buddhist doctrines, Gowan also rejects the view that they are merely conventions of speech, rather the best way to understand Buddha's teachings coherently would be to distinguish between a substantial self and an ever changing self beyond the five aggregates.
 The Buddha would have rejected the former, but implicitly affirmed the latter.

 In contrast, others hold that the Buddha remained silent on this matter, because they are invalid questions.
 When asked such a question ("Who is reborn?") the existence of a self is presupposed.
 However, if souls do not exist, no one can be reborn in the first place, and thus, there is no accurate answer to the question.
 This view also disapproves of later responses within traditional Buddhist schools, such as Theravada, who answered the question on identity in paradoxical terms, yet whereby implicitly affirming some sort of self or soul.